Law with Foundation Year

 SILKS

-In your final year, you can choose the Law in Action module where you develop your practical skills in real-world situations in our law clinic, SILKS (Salford Information and Legal Knowledge Scheme).
 SILKS law clinic offers free legal advice to members of the public in housing and family law.
-Working under the supervision of professional lawyers, you’ll have the opportunity to develop your legal knowledge and your client-facing skills.
+Working under the supervision of professional lawyers, you’ll have the opportunity to develop your legal knowledge and client-facing skills.

-• An innovative and immersive learning experience with exposure to real-life and simulated client meetings
+The clinic provides an innovative and immersive learning experience with exposure to real-life and simulated client meetings and first-hand experience of key professional legal skills.

 What about after uni?

 A postgraduate degree is a great option if you want to take your knowledge and skills to the next level.
-Salford graduates and alumni also receive a significant fees discount.
+Salford graduates and alumni also receive a fee discount.

 Studying Law opens up opportunities in a wide variety of career paths both within and outside the legal profession.
 Because of their rigorous intellectual training and highly developed skills in research, analysis and communication, law graduates are in high-demand by employers.